 Path three — a service like Accident Hub

-Accident Hub is a third option — not DIY, not a law firm, but a service that runs the whole post-accident process under one brand.
-The difference from a compensation lawyer is scope: we cover the car, the medical, and the claim — not just the claim.
+Accident Hub is a third option — not DIY, not a traditional law firm.
+Same claim under the same NSW law, but with a wider door and no contingency cut on your damages.
+The difference from a compensation lawyer is scope of intake: we take every customer — at-fault, threshold, minor claims included.
 The difference from DIY is that we take the phone queues, the forms, and the follow-up off your plate.

 A service like ours fits best when: